Alejogb1/job-board/blog-data/how-to-use-the-output-of-an-ann-model-with-a-different-dataset-as-an-input-to-another-ann-model-with-a-different-dataset.md

 id: "how-to-use-the-output-of-an-ann-model-with-a-different-dataset-as-an-input-to-another-ann-model-with-a-different-dataset"
 ---

-alright, so you're looking at chaining ann models, using the output of one as the input for another. i've been down this road, it gets interesting pretty fast. it's not just about passing variables around; there are a few subtle things you gotta keep an eye on to avoid a train wreck. let me share how i usually tackle this, based on some headaches i’ve personally gone through.
+, so you're looking at chaining ann models, using the output of one as the input for another. i've been down this road, it gets interesting pretty fast. it's not just about passing variables around; there are a few subtle things you gotta keep an eye on to avoid a train wreck. let me share how i usually tackle this, based on some headaches i’ve personally gone through.

 first off, the core concept is actually quite simple: train model a, grab its output for a new dataset, then feed that into model b. but the devil is, as usual, in the details. we need to think carefully about data compatibility, scaling, and how our models learn.